tunachip/multiviewer/README.md

 ### GUI note
 The live viewer uses OpenCV’s HighGUI (`cv2.namedWindow`/`imshow`).
 Install the non-headless package (`opencv-python`) and make sure your environment has GUI backends (GTK/Qt/X11) available; otherwise you’ll see a `cvNamedWindow` “re-run cmake” error.
 On headless servers, run under Xvfb/VNC or redirect to a machine with a display.
+If you only need RTP output, run with `--no-window` to skip GUI entirely.

 ## Channel selection GUI
 Launch a simple Tk-based selector with fuzzy search and only start the chosen channels: